(Updated 16 May 2020 – after testing with latest DevDesktop 2, built May 13 2020, on macOS High Sierra 10.13.6)

-Let’s assume you have the latest Acquia Dev Desktop, which comes with PHP (switchable between 5.5 up to 7.2), and you want to install the PHP memcached extension – so you can use Drupal’s memcache module to make your local development a bit faster (and test for any memcached issues on production).
+Let’s assume you have the latest Acquia Dev Desktop, which comes with PHP (switchable between 7.0, 7.1, 7.2 and 7.3), and you want to install the PHP memcached extension – so you can use Drupal’s memcache module to make your local development a bit faster (and test for any memcached issues on production).

 Memcached v3.1.0 added support for PHP 7.3.